Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Bounding

 One can clearly see we have applied Proposition \ref{HA1} to obtain the final equality.
 We can now apply Lemma \ref{I_super} and we obtain the following chain of inequalities:

 Again, we can follow Caich's proof and we find

 which given our choice of $T(\ell)$ is summable in $\ell$. \end{proof} At this point, we observe that this good event is one of the barriers to obtaining the sharp almost sure upper bound, as every other complement event is bounded above by $\frac{\sqrt{T(\ell)}}{\ell^{K/2}\sqrt{\ell\log(\ell)}}$ almost surely (which we prove in the previous Lemmas and the next section).
-What makes this so difficult to deal with are the dependencies between the $x_i$ and $y_j$ which makes our cutoff points $j^*$ and $J$ very difficult to quantify in terms of $i$.
-One way to possibly overcome this issue is to define these both in terms of $\ell$, which would at least fix these values in terms of $\ell$ at the cost of a weaker bound on each of the individual $x_i$'s (which we will not explore any further).
+This is caused by taking the upper bounding $\mathcal{Q}_\ell^{(1)}$ by $U_j$ which lost the dependence on $i$, which means that we must consider the supremum over \textit{all} the $y_j$ and not just the ones which are "close" to the individual $x_i$.
+The barrier to doing this is handling the part of the sum where the largest and second largest distinct prime factors of integer $n$ are of similar size.
+This explains why we are able to obtain a much sharper result when restricting to a unique large prime factor in Theorem \ref{sharp_restricted_ub}.